 Google Earth and Google Maps are both great tools when researching the campsites you are interested in staying at.
 You can use the satellite view on Google Maps to see the locations and the terrain.
 Just zoom in on the GPS coordinates or the address of the camping spot you wish to learn more about so you can see the conditions of the roads, parking, and what to expect upon arrival.
 Please keep in mind that Google doesn’t update its views frequently so the conditions may be from a different season.

-You can find so much free information online about free camping but due to cell service being spotty, it is always good to have a paper map or even guidebooks on hand.
-Knowing how to use a paper map is very important especially if your first plan of action for the night fails.
+You can find so much free information online about free camping but due to cell service being spotty, it is always good to have a paper map or even guidebooks on hand for when you might be off-grid.
+Knowing how to use a paper map is very important especially if your first plan of action fails.
 Here are some paper maps and guidebooks that I recommend you have on you during your road trip:

-Blog posts and road trip guides are a great way to find free campsites and fun things to do in the area.
+Blog posts and road trip guides are a great way to find free campsites.
+I often find fun things to do in the area by researching other guides and blogs.
 You can find these on social media platforms by following travel influencers and bloggers and also on Pinterest by searching for travel guides for specific destinations.
 I share a few travel guides on my website that can help you find free camping and fun road trips.
 For example, on my Death Valley National Park Guide I feature tips on places where to stay, things to do, and also include my favorite nearby BLM camping spot.
 I also have an in-depth guide about How To Sleep In Your Car On Road Trips.

 Do you know any travel enthusiasts?
 Road trippers?
 RV’ers?
 Feel free to talk to them about how they travel and what awesome tips they have to share with you about finding free campsites.
 Most people are open and excited to share their adventures with you and help you get started on your own free camping journey!